hashgraph/hedera-sdk-reference/reference/cryptocurrency/AccountRecordsQuery.md

 ##### `accountId`: [`AccountId`](reference/cryptocurrency/AccountId.md)

-The `AccountId` for which the records should be retrieved.
+The account ID for which the records should be retrieved

 ---